The Complete Guide to the Spanish Future Tense: When and How to Use It

 Habremos terminado antes de que llegue.
 (We will have finished before he arrives.)

 Habré ido a la universidad.
-(I would have gone to college.)
+(I will have gone to college.)

 Here are some words you should know if you want to talk about future plans: